jslezacek/balance/README.md

 19. Ringworld
     - Scrap miner: +1 minerals, +0.5 alloys from the job role

-20. Ship focus rulers to be put back to 10%, Bio governors to be put back to 10%.
-The unity cost for re-election is enough and we felt like we nerfed the fleet power a tad too much.

-21. Add +10% hab to hivemind trait to counter aquatic nerf
+20. Add +10% hab to hivemind trait to counter aquatic nerf

-22. Prosperous Unification is too powerful.
-Removed 10% happiness.
-Reduced amenities from 25% to 15%.
+21. Prosperous Unification is too powerful.
+Removed 10% happiness, Reduced amenities from 25% to 15%.

-23. Trade League/Consumer Benefits/ Marketplace of ideas
+22. Trade League/Consumer Benefits/ Marketplace of ideas
     - cg from .25 to .30
       -unity from .125  to .15

-24. Megacorp sprawl, change from 25% to 15%
+23. Megacorp sprawl, change from 25% to 15%

-25. Remnants blockers
+24. Remnants blockers
     Add 2 burrows blockers for 2 pops